Battle of Kämärä: Battle

 On 27 January, the Whites made a new effort to cross the railway, this time in the village of Kämärä which was located 28 kilometres east of Vyborg.
 The village was occupied by a small group of Red Guard members from the Vyborg working-class district of Kelkkala.
 At 2 pm, a fierce gunfight broke out at the railway station and the local Workers' Hall.
 The Reds were soon outnumbered, and some managed to board a train that came from the direction of Vyborg and stayed at the station for a while.
-The rest of the Reds fled Kämärä by foot or surrendered.
+The rest of the Reds fled Kämärä on foot or surrendered.

 After the battle, the Whites found a telegram concerning the incoming Saint Petersburg train.
 It was carrying a cargo of 15,000 rifles, 30 machine guns, 10 artillery pieces and 2 million cartridges which the Red Guard commander-in-chief, Ali Aaltonen, had purchased from the Bolsheviks two weeks previously.
 The so-called ″Great Gun Train″ was escorted by another train with 400 men of the Saint Petersburg Finnish Red Guard, under the command of the Finnish revolutionary Jukka Rahja and Juho Latukka, the head of the Vyborg Red Guard.
 The Whites decided to cut the railway line with explosives, but were unable to dig them into the frozen ground.
 Colonel Aminoff then felt he had no chance of capturing the train and sent most of his men to continue the march towards Antrea.
 A squad of only 60 men was left in Kämärä.
 Their task was to ambush the train and cause as much damage as possible.
 Jukka Rahja met some Reds who had fled from Kämärä at the Leypyasuo railway station and was informed of the situation.
 Despite this, he still decided to stop the train in Kämärä for some reason.

 The train slowly approached the station where the Whites had managed to break some tracks.
 The locomotive was derailed, but the rest of the train was left undamaged.
 Some Reds dismounted from the train and the Whites opened fire on them.
 The Reds soon had their machine guns in position and returned fire.
 As the Whites ran out of ammunition, they left the scene by skiing.
-The Reds fired at the retreating enemy with artillery, but, without any observing, the gunnery was inaccurate.
+The Reds fired at the retreating enemy with artillery, but, without any observers, the gunnery was inaccurate.
 The broken tracks were fixed immediately and the Red train was able to leave, delivering its cargo to the Red Guards.
 The commander, Jukka Rahja, was severely wounded in this engagement and stayed in hospital until the end of the war in May.
 The Whites reached their destination on 28 January and soon joined the Battle of Antrea which began less than two weeks later.